aleshaleksey/fansys23/monsters-npcs/humanoids.md

 A mystic warrior might carry a quarter staff or a greatbow, but is usually capable of handling most threats without weapons.
 Most mystic warriors will generally prefer to get what they want through dialogue, but are not averse to the use of force.

 In combat a mystic warrior prefers hit and run tactics, making good use of its combat manoeuvres and "debilitating strike" to disable dangerous opponents.
 If it has thе opportunity to do so, it will harry enemies with its greatbow before closing in.

 ___
+## Goblins
+Goblins are little green humanoids which are cast as villains in many fantasy worlds.
+They are sly, cowardly and weak, uninventive and petty, greedy and spiteful.
+Goblin societies are depicted as primitive, unsophisticated and simultaneously unjust and unequal.
+Goblins are often used in low level adventures as monsters that are easy to defeat even for low level characters.
+Contrariwise, it is not advisable to use goblins in this way.

+___
 ## Giant